On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Introduction

 In addition, we strive to give a complete and modern presentation of classical $L^p$, parabolic Sobolev and Schauder estimates for which the main reference is the book from Ladyzhenskaia, Solonnikov, and Ural’tseva (\cite{ladyzhenskaia1968linear}) where some proofs (mainly Theorem \ref{thm:parabolic sobolev embedding}) are omitted.
-The standard references (e.g. \cite{krylov} for Schauder estimates) on that matter also assume some a priori regularity (e.g. a priori $C^{2+\alpha}$ regularity for Schauder estimates) of the solution, which we weaken so that, as expected, we obtain the higher regularity for 'free' when dealing with parabolic equations.
-We also prove that, under the finite energy assumption, the concentration of energy argument from \cite{struwe2008variational} (which is essentially local) works in the interior of the ball, which has a boundary, without imposing any boundary condition and with the absence of monotonicity for the energy.
+The standard references (e.g. \cite{krylov} for Schauder estimates) on that matter also assume some a priori regularity (e.g. a priori $C^{2+\alpha}$ regularity for Schauder estimates) of the solution, which we weaken so that, as expected, we obtain the higher regularity for ``free'' when dealing with parabolic equations.
+We also prove that, under the finite energy assumption, the concentration of energy argument from Struwe (\cite{struwe2008variational}), which is essentially local but was done on a manifold without boundary, works in the interior of the ball (which has a boundary) without imposing any boundary condition and with the absence of monotonicity for the energy.
 This is the content of Theorem \ref{thm:smoothness around all but finitely many points} which is to contrast with the analog work from Chang (\cite{ChangStruweAnalog}), where he assumes a time-independent boundary data $v_0(x,t) = v_0(x)$.
 We then prove that under the $k$-equivariant boundary data assumptions (which implies finiteness of the energy), there is no singularity at the boundary and interior singularities can only occur at the origin (Theorem \ref{thm:smoothness around all but finitely many points}, Proposition \ref{prop:smoothness at the boundary}).
-The work from \cite{Qing1995OnSO} (which is also local) finally allows getting a decomposition in terms of multi-bubbles along appropriate sequences (Theorem \ref{thm: full bubble decomposition}).
-No reference for the bubble-tree decomposition in the context of a time-dependent boundary data $v_0(x,t)$ could be found, so we have decided to include it in this work.
+The work from Qing (\cite{Qing1995OnSO}), which is also local, finally allows getting a decomposition in terms of multi-bubbles along appropriate sequences (Theorem \ref{thm: full bubble decomposition}).
+No reference for the bubble-tree decomposition in the context of a time-dependent boundary data $v_0(x,t)$ could be found, so we have decided to include it in this work as it requires slightly adapting Struwe's work.